-The last two ideas seem not too bad at all especially conversion or response rate wise.
+The last two ideas seem not too bad, especially conversion or response rate-wise.

-In this study, signage experts compared how driving by cars would respond to either stand-alone signs, signs held statically by a person and signs held but with some moves and spins.
+In this study, signage experts compared how driving by cars would respond to stand-alone signs, signs held statically by a person, or signs with some moves and spins.

 The results were quite interesting.